jaskaranksingh/MARes-Explainable-Plant-Disease-Identification/README.md

 # Interpretable Plant Disease Classification through Multi-Attention Residual Loss Based Network

-This project presents a deep learning framework for the classification of plant diseases, utilizing convolutional neural networks (CNNs) enhanced with a Multi-Attention Residual (MARes) loss function.
-To improve the transparency of predictions, explainable artificial intelligence (XAI) techniques are integrated, generating interpretable visualizations of model decisions.
+A deep learning framework for plant disease classification, enhanced by Channel Attention modules and optimized with a novel Multi-Attention Residual (MARes) loss function.
+The framework also integrates explainable AI (XAI) techniques such as GradCAM to visualize model predictions.

 ## 1. Introduction